“Why is my A/C so loud?”

 If you hear high-pitched whistling or screaming, shut the air conditioner off and call a professional right away.
 The most likely cause is a refrigerant leak, which not only damages your air conditioner but can also threaten your family’s health.
 Screaming might also indicate high internal pressure within your compressor, which is very dangerous.
 If your air conditioner turns off on its own, don't panic.
 Consider this a good thing.
 A sensor is doing its job to protect you from a potentially hazardous situation.

-If you hear something unsettling that you believe could indicate an issue with your AC, it’s a good idea to turn off your central air conditioner unit as a precaution until it can be inspected thoroughly.
-Air conditioning units cost a lot to repair and replace.
+If you hear something unsettling that you believe could indicate an issue with your AC, it’s a good idea to turn off your central air conditioner unit as a precaution until it can be inspected thoroughly, whether you’re going to take a look at it yourself or call for professional service right away.
+Air conditioning units cost a lot to repair and replace, and allowing a broken air conditioner to keep running could compound the problem.
 And while it’s never convenient to have a broken air conditioner, a yearly inspection and tune-up can prevent future problems.

 Unfortunately, air conditioners do break down leaving you stuck with rising temps and repair costs.
-A Home warranty plan is designed to help keep you protected for the unexpected repairs and even replacements of your home's major appliances and system components—like your air conditioner.
+Learn more about our home warranty plans and how they are designed to help keep you protected for the unexpected repairs and even replacements of your home's major appliances and system components—like your air conditioner.
 Learn how you can rely on American Home Shield to help get your home back to cool without busting your budget.

 If you’re already an AHS member, we’re here for you when you need us.
 You can request service in MyAccount 24/7.